sendgrid/smtpapi-php/USAGE.md

 <a name="ip-pools"></a>
 ## IP Pools

-IP Pools allow you to group Twilio SendGrid IP addresses together.
+IP Pools allow you to group Twilio SendGrid IP addresses.
 For example, if you have a set of marketing IPs, you can assign them a pool ID of `marketing`.

 The IP Pool name can be set using the `Header::setIpPool()` method.
 You must have generated the IP Pool first through the API.